Sribhuvan-25/Lexical_And_Syntax_Analyzer/README.md

 # Lexical Analyzer

 ### Rules
-- Code starts with `start` and ends with `end`.
+- Code starts with `Start` and ends with `End`.
 Each lexeme is seperated by a space.

 ### Statements
 - Assignment